-If a student voluntarily withdraws, or by SAP requirements receives a lower than standard grade, the student may be allowed to repeat the Term at the discretion of the Director of Nursing whose decision is final.
+If a student voluntarily withdraws, or by SAP requirements receives a lower than standard grade, the student may be allowed to repeat the Term.
 A student wishing to repeat a Term must schedule a meeting with the Director of Nursing and demonstrate that the conditions that caused the lower than standard academic progress or withdraw has been corrected.
 Students repeating a Term must complete the entire term within the maximum allowable time frame to be considered as maintaining satisfactory progress and remain eligible for student financing.
 The maximum allowable time frame is considered one and one-half times the length of the program.

 A student may be allowed to repeat a unit of study (Term) within a program that the student failed or did not complete, on a space-available basis.
-When a Term is repeated, the student may take both the theory and clinical segments of the program concurrently at the discretion of the Director of Nursing.
+When a Term is repeated, the student must take both the theory and clinical segments of the program concurrently.
 When grading the student, the grade received when repeating the Term will supersede any previous grade for that term.
 All satisfactory academic progress standards must be maintained to ensure completion of the program within the maximum time frame allowed.